 You must install Google Cloud Platform and Google BigQuery Components to be able to work with those technologies in Stambia DI.

-You can find Components download section and installation procedure at this location.
+You can find Components download section at this location.

 When Stambia DI Google Cloud Platform Connector is installed and configured, you can start creating your first Google Cloud Platform Metadata.